GustasKlisauskas/Zuvu-Governance-Contributors/README.md

 - **Reward Distribution:** A percentage of the minted tokens is allocated as rewards and distributed to stakers via the Governance contract.
 - **Burn Mechanism:** The remainder of the minted tokens (after rewards) is burned to reduce the overall token supply.
 - **Governance Integration:** The token contract must be connected to the Governance contract via the `setGovernanceContract` function.
 Reward minting is then performed through `mintRewards`.
+- **Reward Distribution:** When minting, the contract queries the Governance contract for the stake vote via `getStakeVote` and the Submission rewards via `getSubmissionRewards`.
+It calculates the reward allocation as follows:
+  - rewardStake = (mintAmount * stakeVote) / (stakeVote + submissionVote)
+  - rewardSubmission = (mintAmount * submissionVote) / (stakeVote + submissionVote)
+(Logic not explicitly burning tokens but instead minting tokens only for rewards and submission distribution.)

 ### Key Constants and Variables